Everything You Want to Know About Opening a Sober Living Home in Hawaii

 Must all sober living homes in Hawaii be licensed?

 No. Hawaii Department of Health, Alcohol & Drug Abuse Division does not issue licenses or certifications for sober living homes.
+However, cities and counties may have their own group home, boarding home, or other local ordinances that impose additional requirements.
+You must verify all local regulations with your municipality and consult a qualified local attorney before beginning operations.
 However, the regulatory body does manage a voluntary registry for what they term “clean and sober homes.”

 What is the Clean and Sober Homes Registry in Hawaii?